pmem/pmem.github.io/_posts/2015-07-17-pmemcheck-basic.md

 }
 {% endhighlight %}

 A lot tidier, don't you think?
 And it has the added bonus of doing the actual persisting.
-NVML has full support for pmemcheck and does all the work for you behind the scenes.
+PMDK has full support for pmemcheck and does all the work for you behind the scenes.
 It will register the persistent memory region on each pool create/open and do the persisting, not to mention the other features such as transactions in pmemobj.
 By the way, pmemcheck supports transactions as well, but that's a topic for a different blog post.

 ### Advanced features